July 19th, 2019

 Automation Through Integration

 On complex projects, the enormous number of moving parts (sometimes literally) makes accurate progress measurement challenging.
-Even today, it’s often compiled manually meaning that information is delayed and highly subject to potential errors.
-To dramatically increase speed and accuracy, and therefore be an aid in improving project performance, organizations must strive to automate progress measurement as much as possible.
+Unfortunately, this is too often a manual process.
+The result is delays in information and greatly increases the potential for errors.
+To dramatically increase speed and accuracy, organizations must strive to automate progress measurement as much as possible.
+As a result, they will see improvements in project performance.

 The successful automation of such a process requires close integration between design tools and project control tools.
 This is one of the advantages of utilizing software that delivers a full lifecycle project ecosystem, where data is shared seamlessly between tools.
 This type of integration is available between Hexagon PPM’s different solution suites: 3D and Visualization, Engineering and Schematics, Procurement, Fabrication and Construction, Asset Lifecycle Information Management, and Enterprise Project Performance.
 The screenshot below illustrates the calculation of the earned value based on the percentage of completion and the weightings: